Solowise130/alx-low_level_programming/README.md

-This Repository explors the fundamentals of C Programming
+This Repository explors the fundamentals of C Programming and also emphasize on best practices in Debugging.